 Maryland State Dept. of Education

 Maryland implemented LENA Grow in 2019, providing a grant to the nonprofit organization Maryland Family Network (MFN) to roll out interactive-talk-focused professional development for early childhood teachers at Early Head Start locations across the state.
 In 2021, this work was expanded to include Early Head Start classrooms at Garrett County CAC and Easterseals Maryland.
 LENA works with the MSDE staff to ensure their goals and targets are being met and to plan for scale.
-LENA also works with the MFN central administration and center-based staff to provide training and support to implement coaching with providers.
+LENA also works with each partner agency’s administration and center-based staff to provide training and support to implement coaching with providers.
 LENA Grow has also been approved statewide as a Professional Development Institute for credit toward the Maryland Child Care Credential Program.

 Louisiana Dept. of Education

 Louisiana adopted LENA Start in 2021, piloting the program in two of the state's 26 Ready Start Networks.
 By leveraging these local organizations, led by parish school boards, LDOE will be able to leverage data and best practices to better support families across the state, while the Ready Start Networks gain access through the state’s contract to a new resource and support for the families they serve.

 Idaho Association for the Education of Young Children